aarongilly/aarongilly.github.io/_gillespedia/fundamental-dimensions.md

 # Everything is Arbitrary, Nothing is Sacred

 One interesting thing to note is that units are an entirely human invention... and they derive from completely arbitrary origins.
 There is nothing sacred about the length of a meter, other than it's what we all agree a certain length in space is.
 There's nothing saying a second had to be *exactly* as long as a second is today.
 If our ancestors had decided to use a base-10 system for time, we'd be referring to some other unit of time as our "de facto standard".
 The second would be the second division of the day by 10, I suppose.
 That would equivalent to 864 seconds (24 hrs / 100).
 We'd probably have decided that we wanted a more fine-grain unit of time and then went with "thirds", which would be the 3rd division of the day by 10: 8.64 of *our* seconds.
 Then "fourths" would be slightly less than a *our* second in duration.

+[^1]: I think there are actually more if you get into string theory, but I'm definitely *not* getting into that.